w11k/calendar-for-trello/README.md

 # trello-calendar

+Trello is a productivity tool that helps you to organize your projects by creating individual lists, boards and cards.
+Managing your projects in teams get more flexible and it improves the whole workflow.
+The w11k Trello Calendar allows you to organize all cards of all boards in one calendar.

-Calendar for Trello made with Ionic, AngularJS and [fabs](https://github.com/w11k/fabs).
+made with Ionic, AngularJS and [fabs](https://github.com/w11k/fabs).

 Hosted Version: